green-kingfisher-1600

 Distribution

-Northern Colombia: Green Kingfishers are also present in northern Colombia, including regions along the Caribbean coast and adjoining lowland areas. - Mangrove forests, estuaries, and coastal wetlands in the north provide important breeding and foraging grounds for these kingfishers.
+Northern Colombia: Green Kingfishers are also present in regions along the Caribbean coast and adjoining lowland areas.
+Mangrove forests, estuaries, and coastal wetlands in the north provide important breeding and foraging grounds for these kingfishers.

-Amazon Rainforest: In the Amazon region of Colombia, the Green Kingfisher occurs in lowland rainforests, riverine habitats, and oxbow lakes within the vast Amazonian wilderness.
-The network of rivers and tributaries in the Colombian Amazon provides ample opportunities for Green Kingfishers to thrive.
+Amazon Rainforest: The Green Kingfisher occurs in lowland rainforests, riverine habitats, and oxbow lakes within the vast Amazonian wilderness.
+The network of rivers and tributaries in the Amazon river provides ample opportunities for Green Kingfishers to thrive.

-Pacific Coast: Along the Pacific coast of Colombia, the Green Kingfisher can be found in mangrove forests, estuaries, and coastal lagoons. - This region offers a mix of freshwater and brackish water habitats that support diverse bird species, including the Green Kingfisher.
+Pacific Coast: Along the Pacific coast the Green Kingfisher can be found in mangrove forests, estuaries, and coastal lagoons.
+This region offers a mix of freshwater and brackish water habitats that support diverse bird species, including the Green Kingfisher.

 Taxonomy